 - Identify academic and other outputs reflecting on this theme

-The purpose of the third workshop (which could coincide with the Annual Conference in late 2019) was to share findings on the impact of phase two projects on realising just cities.
+The purpose of the third workshop which coincided with the Annual Conference in late 2019 was to share findings on the impact of phase two projects on realising just cities.

-Preparation for the workshop involved applying the impact assessment (matrix or whatever other form is designed) and sharing this prior to the workshop.
-It also involved preparing a draft of the proposed publication on realising just cities and other outputs relevant to the theme of Realising Just Cities in the context of Mistra Urban Futures work.
+Preparation for the workshop involved applying the impact assessment and sharing this prior to the workshop.
+It also involved preparing a draft of the proposed publication on Realising Just Cities and other outputs relevant to the theme of Realising Just Cities in the context of Mistra Urban Futures work.
 This workshop had the following objectives:

 - Finalise text of publication on Realising just cities